Hongguang Emperor: Reign

 In May 1645, the Qing army captured Yangzhou, executing Shi Kefa and massacring the city's population.
 Following this victory, they crossed the Yangtze River.
 Upon hearing this news, the Hongguang Emperor fled Nanjing on 3 June.
-He sought temporary refuge with General Huang Degong's troops in Wuhu, Anhui Province.
+He sought temporary refuge with the troops of Ming general Huang Degong in Wuhu, Anhui Province.
 However, on 15 June, when the Qing troops arrived, Huang's officers betrayed their commander, joined the enemy, and handed over the Emperor to them.
 Prince Dodo berated the Emperor's battle strategy, stating that the Southern Ming could have won if they had attacked the Qing forces before they crossed the Yellow River.
 This accusation left the Hongguang Emperor speechless, unable to mount a defense.
 On 18 June, the Qing troops brought the Hongguang Emperor back to Nanjing.
-After locals publicly humiliated him and he had a "face-to-face confrontation" with the impostor Wang Zhiming, the Emperor was taken to Beijing.
+After locals publicly humiliated him and he had a confrontation with the impostor Wang Zhiming, the Emperor was taken to Beijing.
 There, he, along with Wang and other Ming princes, was executed on 23 May 1646.

 A section of the Nanjing city wall near Zhonghua Gate.
 When the Qing army advanced on Nanjing, the Emperor secretly fled, followed by Ma Shiying, and the city surrendered without resistance.

 A few months after the Hongguang Emperor was captured, Zhu Yujian, Prince of Tang, a descendant of the Ming founder, the Hongwu Emperor, ascended the throne as the Longwu Emperor in Fuzhou, in the southeastern province of Fujian.
 The Longwu Emperor conferred on the Hongguang Emperor the regnal title of Emperor Sheng'an.
 Later, the last Southern Ming ruler, the Yongli Emperor, conferred upon him the temple name of Anzong and the posthumous name Emperor Jian.
 Another Ming pretender, Zhu Yihai, conferred upon him the temple name of Zhizong and the posthumous name Emperor Nan, later changed to Emperor An, but these names were less commonly known than those granted by the Yongli Emperor.